the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

     lastName: 'Finnley',
   },
 ];

+let sarah;

+// implement your code here

+console.log(sarah);
 ~~~~~~~

 As we have learned, you can use a for statement to loop over all persons and an if-else statement to find the searched person based on a condition.
-In the following code snippet, we assing the currently iterated person to the variable `sarah` whenever the iterated person's `firstName` matches the condition of being "Sarah":
+In the following code snippet, we assign the currently iterated person to the variable `sarah` whenever the iterated person's `firstName` matches the condition of being "Sarah":

 {title="index.js",lang="javascript"}
 ~~~~~~~
+// note that I am using ... here as placeholder
-const persons = [ ... ];
+// for code that has been defined earlier const persons = [ ... ];

 # leanpub-start-insert